-There are a large range of woodworking planes are available and they each have different uses and purposes.
+There is a large range of woodworking planes are available and they each have different uses and purposes.
 The body of a modern plane is made from high grade cast iron with the cutters being tungsten made from vanadium steel.

 Planes have been used for centuries with the earliest known examples dating back to the Romans.
 They are still however used for smoothing rough surfaces or to plane down the thickness of a piece of wood to the required size.